ghc-proposals/ghc-proposals/proposals/0000-no-data-params.rst

 With option 2, having to give irrelevant names to these parameters can be
 avoided:

-2) By Using an inline kind signature
+2) By using an inline kind signature

 ::